ag999git/001-mirror/08-oop2/050-ch8-multiple-inherit-super.md

 #### Rule 3: Method should exist in all classes (if chaining)

->If you are using super() to chain method calls, then every class in the MRO chain must either define that method OR safely pass the call forward.
+If a method uses `super()` for chaining, then every class in the MRO should either:

+-  implement that method, OR

+-  safely allow the chain to continue (by calling `super(`))

 Otherwise: